Caroleq/caroleq.github.io/_posts/2026-01-26-Compressor.md

 ### 4.5 Selection of electronic components
 Active components used for this device are summarized below:
-1. ADA4075 - all opamps used in this circuit are ADA4075.
+1. All operational amplifiers used in this circuit are ADA4075.
 I chose them because they are widely used, intended for audio-processing circuits and cheap.
 A single package contains two opamps.
-2. THAT 2181 - the VCA is THAT 2181.
-Converting voltage signal into current signal at the VCA's input and converting current signal into voltage signal, values of resistors R11 and R12 is done according to suggested design from the datasheet.
+2. For Voltage Control Amplifier I chose THAT 2181.
+Converting voltage signal into current signal at the VCA's input and converting current signal into voltage signal, values of resistors R11 and R12 is done according to suggested design from the [datasheet](https://www.thatcorp.com/datashts/2181data.pdf).
+The relationship between the gain and the control signal is exponential.
-3. LM4040 - it serves as a voltage reference producing 2V at its output.
+3. LM4040 serves as a voltage reference producing 2V at its output.
+4. Transistors for turning on and off LEDs in limiter are popular BJT transistors BC547B and BC559AP.

+All potentiometers used in the device have linear characteristics.

 ## 5. Physical assembly of the compressor